KiRp1cH/HelpBlog/README.md

 # HelpBlog

-Simple project that allows users to ask & answer the questions.
+That's a remake of a simple project that allows users to ask & answer the questions.
 Now it will be on the new version of Rails – 7.

 Stack: